pharmapredict/pharmapredict/README.md

 **INN**: Introduction.
 International Nonproprietary Names (INN) identify pharmaceutical substances or active pharmaceutical ingredients.
 Each INN is a unique name that is globally recognized and is public property.
 A nonproprietary name is also known as a generic name. (definition by WHO)

-**Authorisation** status: 0: drug has been accepted by EMA.
+**Authorisation status**: 0: drug has been accepted by EMA.
 1: refused by EMA

 **Generic**: 0: no 1: yes